julia-hebel/itechart-internship-blog/README.md

-# Blog project of iTechArt internship
+# PostBook - a blog project

-This application was made as a project during internship in iTechArt.
+This application was made as a project for iTechArt Group.
 The main purpose of the project is gaining practical experience through implenenting core functionalities inside of the application.